Byzantine–Ottoman wars: Balkan invasion and civil war: 1341–1371

 The civil war did not end there; Matthew Cantacuzenus now obtained troops from Orhan and began a bid for taking Constantinople.
 His capture in 1356 ended his dreams of becoming Emperor and with it came an ephemeral defeat for the Ottomans who had favored the overthrow of John V, Following the end of the civil conflict came a small lull in fighting between the expanding Ottomans and Byzantines.
 In 1361 Didymoteichon fell to the Turks.
 Orhan's successor, Murad I was more concerned with his Anatolian positions.
 However, just like Alp Arslan of the Seljuk Turks, Murad I left the taking of Byzantine territory to his vassals with Philippopolis falling after major campaigning between 1363–64 and Adrianople succumbing to the Ottomans in 1369.

 The Byzantine Empire was in no position to launch any decent counter-attack or defense of these lands; by now the Ottomans had become supremely powerful.
 Murad I crushed an army of Serbians on 26 September 1371 at the Battle of Maritsa leading to the end of Serbian power.
 The Ottomans were now poised to conquer Constantinople.
 In an attempt to stave off defeat, John V appealed to the Pope for support offering submission to Rome in return for military support.
 Despite publicly confessing the Roman Catholic Faith in St. Peter's Basilica, John V received no help.
 John V therefore was forced to turn to reason with his enemies, the Ottomans.
 Murad I and John V then came to an agreement whereby Byzantium would provide regular tribute in troops and money in exchange for security.

+Crusade from the West planned against Ottoman Empire managed to temporarily recapture Gallipoli in 1366.
+However, civil war between John V and his son, Andronikos IV allowed Turks to reoccupy it due to the latter's handed it over as payment for Murad's support against the former.